etijskens/et-micc/tutorials/TUTORIAL-1.rst

     always fail, unless you add either the ``--backup`` flag, in which case micc_ makes a backup of all files it wants to replace, or the ``--overwrite`` flag, in which case those files will be overwritten.
 Micc_ will always produce a list of files it wants to replace.
-Unless you deliberately modified one of the files in the list, you can safely use ``--overwrite``.
-If you did, use the ``--backup`` flag and manually copy the the changes from the :file:`.bak` file to the new file.
+You can safely use ``--overwrite``, unless you deliberately modified one of the files in the list (which is rarely needed).
+If you did change one of the listed files, however, use the ``--backup`` flag and manually copy the the changes from the :file:`.bak` file to the new file.

     .. code-block:: bash